 In the past, Music students have had placements that allowed them to learn and develop a variety of skills, such as:

-- writing (refining, abridging) user manuals for digital audio and video software; and
+Writing (refining, abridging) user manuals for digital audio and video software.

 To date, students have been placed at the Leading Note Foundation, St. Patrick’s Resource Center, the National Library of Canada, the Canadian Musical Heritage Society, the CBC, ChamberFest, CKCU, theknwldg, Alcorn Music, Carleton Jazz Camp, Rogers Cable, Perley Rideau Veteran’s Health Center, City of Ottawa Archives, Anglican Social Services, MJM Epic Sound Design, Ottawa School of Speech and Drama, several schools, as well as many other organizations and research initiatives in the Ottawa area and beyond.

 After you have applied to the Bachelor of Music program at Carleton, you will be required to audition on the instrument you intend to study at university.
 Applicants must also complete an online theory and listening test prior to the audition.

 Graduates of Music programs enjoy careers in a wide range of areas including arts management, performance, teaching, and arts journalism.

 Graduates of our Honors programs are well qualified to go on to graduate studies in a variety of fields including musicology, theory/composition, performance, journalism or cultural studies.

 Many professional programs, including teaching, encourage well-rounded applicants from a variety of backgrounds to apply.
 Music provides a strong foundation for such programs.